Aasrithlingamagunta/vyb_assignment/README.md

 # VYB Assignment: Nutrition Estimator for Indian Dishes
+!!!DONT MISS TO CHECK FUTURE ENHANCEMENTS IN THE LAST!!!
 ## Objective

 The objective of this project is to develop a system that estimates the nutritional values of a home-cooked Indian dish based on its ingredients.
 The system must handle real-world messy inputs, make intelligent assumptions, and work reliably both via a Command Line Interface (CLI) and a Local API.